gatlin/config/README.md

 My desktop configuration at present is semi-automated.

-There are two kinds of configuration captured here:
+There are three kinds of configuration captured here:

-1. dotfiles in `dotfiles/`, and
+1. dotfiles in `dotfiles/`,
-2. patches / source code mods in `depot/` (see below).
+2. patches / source code mods in `depot/` (see below), and
+3. custom scripts I have written over time.

 ## Prerequisites